NovaResearch9022/Fuzzy-LNN-Speech-Emotion-Recognition/README.md

 ## Citation

-If you use this implementation in academic work, please cite the associated paper.
+If you use this code in your research, please cite the associated publication and the archived software release:

-Citation information will be added following publication.
+**Software DOI:** 10.5281/zenodo.22909572

 ## License